Michaelvvt/EspressiScale/README.md

 - **Built-in Timer:** Monitors brewing time to ensure optimal extraction.
 - **Minimalist Design:** A simple and modern solution focusing on essential features.

+## Makerworld
+This was also published on makerworld for easy 3d printing.
+see: "link"

 ## Installation

 1. **Clone the repository:**